 Private right of action.
-All three judges involved in Caster and Milligan unanimously rejected the argument-asserted by Defendants here, see MTD 12-14-that Section 2 of the Voting Rights Act does not confer a private right of action.
+All three judges involved in Caster and Milligan unanimously rejected the argument-asserted by Defendants here, see Br. in Supp. of Defs.'
+Mot. to Dismiss 12-14, ECF No. 23-1-that Section 2 of the Voting Rights Act does not confer a private right of action.
 See Milligan Order 207-10; see also Caster Order 4 (adopting Milligan Order's findings of fact and conclusions of law).

 Equities and timing of injunctive relief.
 All three judges involved in Caster and Milligan unanimously rejected the argument-again asserted by Defendants here, see Defs.'
 Resp. in Opp. to Pls.'
 Mot. for Prelim.
 Inj. ("PI Opp.")
-22-25, ECF No. 40-that it is too late in the election cycle to order a redrawing of a state's congressional plan.
+22-24, ECF No. 25-that it is too late in the election cycle to order the redrawing of a state's redistricting plan.
 See Milligan Order 199-204.
 According to the Caster and Milligan courts, U.S. Supreme Court caselaw instructs that a court can permit an unlawful plan to be used in an upcoming election only when (1) the election is "imminent" and (2) it is "absolutely necessary" to withhold relief.
 Id. at 199-200, 204.
 The Caster and Milligan courts found that neither of those elements was satisfied, "afford[ed] the State a limited opportunity to enact a new map," and "stayed the qualification deadline for a brief period" in order "[t]o facilitate the timely development of a remedial map."
 Id. at 213-14.

 Merits.
 In finding that the plaintiffs were likely to succeed on the merits of their Section 2 claims, the Caster and Milligan courts rejected many of the arguments Defendants offer in opposition to Plaintiffs' request for preliminary injunctive relief here.
-First, the courts rejected the defendants' arguments, also asserted here, that the plaintiffs' illustrative plans drawn by expert William S. Cooper-the same expert who has drawn Plaintiffs' illustrative plan-were not proper remedies because those plans constituted impermissible racial gerrymanders.
+First, the courts rejected the defendants' arguments, also asserted here, that the plaintiffs' illustrative plans were not proper remedies because those plans constituted impermissible racial gerrymanders.
 See Milligan Order 204-06; see also PI Opp.
-13-14.
+14-16.
 Second, the courts rejected the defendants' argument, also offered here, that a state's racially polarized voting did not implicate Section 2 because it was the result of partisan politics and not race.
 See Milligan Order 179-80; see also PI Opp.
-14-16.
+16-18.
 Third, the courts concluded that the evidence submitted indicated that Senate Factors One through Seven (excluding Senator Factor Four, which there as here was not relevant) weighed in the plaintiffs' favor.
 See Milligan Order 178-92.
 Contrary to Defendants' assertion that this inquiry is not suitable to preliminary injunction proceedings, see PI Opp.
-17-18, the Caster and Milligan courts found the evidence sufficient to render a conclusion supporting precisely such relief.
+19-20, the Caster and Milligan courts found the evidence sufficient to render a conclusion supporting precisely such relief.